dolthub/dolt/bats/README.md

 ```
 npm install -g bats
 ```
-Then, go to the directory witrh the bats tests and run:
+Then, go to the directory with the bats tests and run:
 ```
 bats .
 ```